mareksturek/deep-learning/certification/11_passing_the_tensorflow_developer_certification_exam.md

-# Preparing for the TensorFlow Developer Certification
+# Passing the TensorFlow Developer Certification

 After going through the Zero to Mastery TensorFlow for Deep Learning course, you might be interested in taking the TensorFlow Developer Certification exam.